Student Spotlight – Understanding How Terrorists Use Cyberspace to Target American Youth

 A conversation with Richard Brumfield, 2016 graduate

-Richard Brumfield, Lead Insider Threat Analyst, did extensive research on the issue of cyber-grown terrorism to complete his capstone in the MS in Cybersecurity – Computer Forensics program.
+Richard Brumfield, Lead Insider Threat Analyst, did extensive research on the issue of cyber-grown terrorism to complete his capstone in the MS in Cybersecurity – Digital Forensics program.

 Recent horrific events in Brussels, Paris, Turkey, Bangladesh, Nice, Orlando, and Normandy, all carried out in the name of ISIS or ISIL, makes Richard’s research even more relevant in the fight to cut these terrorist operations off at the root.